JohanssonRein/JohanssonRein.github.io/_talks/2025-06-01-survivalanalysis.md

 * Description of the second talk:

   * Introducing basic statistical features of non-parametric estimation: Empirical cdf, and convergence;
-  * Earier methods for estimating survival function in a non-parametric family: Life Tables;
   * Kaplan Meier estimator for the survival function, Green's formula, and confidence intervals;
   * Nelson-Aalen estimator for the cumulative hazard function.
+  * A multi-state model and Aalen-Johansen estimator.

-* The slides is still under construction.
+* The slides can be found [here](/files/SurvivalAnalysisTalk2.pdf)

 ## Conference 3: